jschrier/SeparationLLM/README.md

 # Data

  Source data was collected by L. Augustine in `data/Monoamide_Literature_Review.xlsx`.
+(This was published in  “Advancing Spent Nuclear Fuel Reprocessing through Machine-Learning and Robotic Automation” (LA-UR-24-22395), *ACS Sustainable Chemistry & Engineering* **12**, 16692-16699 (2024) [doi:10.1021/acssuschemeng.4c06166](https://dx.doi.org/10.1021/acssuschemeng.4c06166) and is copied here for convenience only.)
  - Retain only entries with a single metal species and single ligand, from the nitrate-containing spreadsheet (sheet 2)

  This is reprocessed into sentence format: *"0.5 M of CCCCCCN(CCCCCC)C(=O)CCCCC in toluene is used to extract 50 mM Th(IV) from an aqueous solution of 4 M HNO3 and 4 M nitrate at 20 C. The contact time is 10 min and the radiolytic dosage is 0 kGy"*